Purchasing and AP: Key questions for transformation

-Every organisation has a Purchase-to-Pay (P2P) process to help it acquire the goods and services needed to operate.
+Every organization has a Purchase-to-Pay (P2P) process to help it acquire the goods and services needed to operate.
 But the way this performs will differ dramatically across enterprises.

-Some variants are obvious, such as the different finance/ERP systems in place, whether purchasing is centralised or devolved, and the size and nature of annual spend and the suppliers you deal with.
+Some variants are obvious, such as the different finance/ERP systems in place, whether purchasing is centralized or devolved, and the size and nature of annual spend and the suppliers you deal with.

-But then there may be other P2P factors that set organisations apart:
+But then there may be other P2P factors that set organizations apart: